 Fresh flowers

 These are the best decorations there are in my opinion, as they always lift the table and make everyone feel welcome.
-They can even be flowers from your garden, or just a bit of greenery.
+They can even be flowers from your garden or just a bit of greenery.
 Some of my favourite choices include sweet peas, colourful tulips, bright pink roses, camellias and of course daffodils.

 Colour